Alcohol and Long-Term Health

 Alcohol consumption can have long-term impacts on a person’s health and is linked to an increased risk of chronic disease and early death.12 Nearly 1 in 15 Western Australian’s aged 14 years or older drink every day, and almost 1 in 5 drink at levels that place them at risk of alcohol-related harm in their lifetime.3

-Alcohol-related disease is often associated with what is commonly referred to as ‘heavy drinking.
-However, anyone who regularly drinks more than 2 standard drinks per day is at increased risk of developing an alcohol-related disease.
+Alcohol-related disease is often associated with what is commonly referred to as ‘heavy' drinking.
+However, anyone who regularly drinks more than 10 standard drinks a week is at increased risk of developing an alcohol-related disease.

 Alcohol is a toxic substance.4 Once consumed, alcohol enters the bloodstream and in a healthy person one standard drink is digested within approximately 60 minutes,5 though this can vary due to a number of factors.
 Over time, alcohol causes long-term damage to the body by adversely effecting organs and tissues.16

 Alcohol use has been linked to at least 60 short and long-term diseases,1 including:

 - Cancer in at least seven sites of the body, including mouth, throat, liver, bowel and breast.

 - Liver disease.